 I want to start off this post with a slight disclaimer.
 I am not one of those people who actively seeks out my own minority represented in the media.
 I am a gay man but that does not mean nor should it suggest that I actively go looking for LGBT issues in the media.
 Now in having said that I did specifically do a lot of reading on this particular topic as it is not one that I am too familiar with.
 I am a nerd and I associate myself as a gaymer.
 I just love video games especially beat’em ups.
 Recently I got Street Fighter X Tekken and it blew my mind.
 Tekken and Mortal Kombat were always my games of choice.
 I always knew the more popular characters of Street Fighter (Ryu, Ken, Chun Li, M. Bison, Vega, Blanka, Zangief) but that was it.
 I didn’t know any more.
 Street Fighter X Tekken introduced me to a lot of new characters, two of whom I feel in love with immediately, Poison and Juri.
 Whenever I find new fictional characters that I really like, I will research them to no end.
 This time I was very surprised to find out that Juri is a lesbian and Poison is the most infamous male-to-female transsexual in video game history (I’ll get to the Birdo and his/ her story in a second).
 This piqued my curiosity and inspired me to do some actual research on an LGBT issue.
 The representation of the LGBT community in video games.
 I did use Wikipedia as my starting point.
 This list is what told me where to look.
 I would also like to point out that this is not at all in chronological order.
 I just wrote whatever way my brain felt worked best.

 My first discovery was this, the video game industry has been far kinder to the LGBT community than any other industry in the world.
 The only exception to this that I know of is probably the comic industry.
 The whole thing about Marvel is people who are different being discriminated against while they are just trying to save the world.
 I have noticed that a lot of video game companies have had LGBT characters and themes for a long, long time but censorship (usually American) removes all evidence of this.
 Probably the most famous example is actually with the Super Mario series.
 The character Birdo being the first transgender character in a video game.
 In the original manual for Super Mario Bros.
 2 says “Birdo thinks he is a girl and likes to be called Birdetta.
 He likes to wear a bow on his head and shoot eggs from his mouth.” and surprisingly this came from the North American manual.
 This little description is present in nearly all language versions of the game.
 The question of Birdo’s gender was played down by Nintendo but occasionally has been mentioned throughout the years.
 This is of particular importance because of the (romantically implied) relationship between Birdo and Yoshi.
-Just to not confuse ourselves with dinosaur sex-reassignment surgery, let’s just refer to Birdo as a cross-dresser.
-I know that each cross-dresser chooses their own gender but there is the implication that Yoshi is gay.
+Just to not confuse ourselves with dinosaur sex-reassignment surgery, let’s just refer to Birdo as a trans*.

 Now we get onto Poison from the Final Fight series.
 Final Fight is a side-scrolling beat’em up from 1990.
 Two of the recurring villains in this game were Poison and her palette swap Roxy.
 Due to censorship, men could not hit women in video games.
 The Japanese branch responded by saying that Poison was never a woman but a cross-dresser (in Japan) and a male-to-female transsexual (in the US).
 According to this excellent mini-documentary Poison was always born a man, even in the early stages of the game’s development.
 In the end Poison and Roxy were removed from the game altogether and were instead replaced with Billy and Sid, two male punks.
 Eventually Poison and Roxy saw a release in the English speaking markets but they were dressed more conservatively than their original debut and Poison’s current wardrobe.
 A fun fact, that I learned from the documentary, is that Capcom has always mentioned Poison’s confusing gender whenever possible, often teasing the situation through character interactions.